awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-setting-up.md

 **Important**
 Make sure that you log in with the user associated with the above policy when you use Launch Wizard\.

-## Using custom AMIs<a name="launch-wizard-custom-ami"></a>
+## Requirements for using custom AMIs \(deployment on Windows\)<a name="launch-wizard-custom-ami"></a>

 We recommend that you use Amazon Windows license\-included AMIs whenever possible\.
-There are occasions when you may want to use a custom AMI\.
+There are scenarios for which you may want to use a custom Windows AMI\.
 For example, you may have existing licenses \(BYOL\) or you may have made changes to one of our public images and re\-imaged it\.

 If you use Amazon Windows license\-included AMIs, you are not required to perform any pre\-checks on the AMI to ensure that it meets Launch Wizard requirements\.

-Launch Wizard relies on user data to begin the process of configuring SQL Server or RGW instances the service launches in your accounts\.
+Launch Wizard relies on user data to begin the process of configuring SQL Server or RGW instances that the service launches in your account\.
 For more information, see [User Data Scripts](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-windows-user-data.html)\.
 By default, all AWS Windows AMIs have user data execution enabled for the initial launch\.
-To ensure that your custom AMIs are set up to run the User Data script at launch, follow the AWS recommended method to prepare your AMIs using either EC2Launch \(Windows Server 2016 and later\) or the EC2Config service \(Windows 2012 R2 and earlier\)\.
-For more information about how to prepare your custom AMI using the options to Shutdown with Sysprep or Shutdown without Sysprep, see [Create a Standard Amazon Machine Image Using Sysprep](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ami-create-standard.html)\.
-For Windows Server 2016 and later, see [Using Sysprep with EC2Launch ](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2launch.html#ec2launch-sysprep)\.
+To ensure that your custom AMIs are set up to run the User Data script at launch, follow the AWS recommended method to prepare your AMIs using [EC2Launch v2](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2launch-v2.html)\.
+For more information about how to prepare your custom AMI using the options to Shutdown with Sysprep or Shutdown without Sysprep, see [Create a Standard Amazon Machine Image Using Sysprep](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/Creating_EBSbacked_WinAMI.html#ami-create-standard) or [EC2Launch v2 and Sysprep](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2launch.html#ec2launch-v2-sysprep)\.
 If you want to directly enable user data as part of the custom AMI creation process, follow the steps for Subsequent Reboots or Starts under [Running Commands on Your Windows Instance at Launch](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-windows-user-data.html)\.

-If you use a custom AMI, the volume drive letter for the root partition should be `C:`, because EC2Launch and EC2Config rely on this configuration to install the components\.
+If you use a custom AMI, the volume drive letter for the root partition should be `C:`, because EC2Launch v2 and EC2Config rely on this configuration to install the components\.

-## Requirements<a name="launch-wizard-requirements"></a>

 While not exhaustive, the following requirements cover most of the configurations whose alteration might impact the successful deployment of a SQL Server Always On application using Launch Wizard\.